 One of the world’s most famous wax museums, Madame Tussauds needs little introduction.

-Founded by French artist Marie Tussaud in 1835, the museum as it stands today first opened its doors in London nearly 200 years ago, and has since welcomed millions of visitors from all corners of the globe who come to see incredibly lifelike wax replicas of their favourite celebrities, politicians, athletes and more across over 20 locations.
+Founded by French artist Marie Tussaud in 1835, the museum as it stands today first opened its doors in London nearly 200 years ago and has since welcomed millions of visitors from all corners of the globe who come to see incredibly lifelike wax replicas of their favorite celebrities, politicians, athletes and more across over 20 locations.

 Finally, in 2017, beloved Madame Tussauds finally arrived in Delhi – much to the delight of locals and tourists alike! – with a brand new attraction located just steps away from Connaught Place.

 As well as providing ample photo opportunities with some of Bollywood’s brightest stars (Shah Rukh Khan, Sunny Leone, Amitabh Bachchan, Shahid Kapoor, Salman Khan and Aishwarya Rai Bachchan, to name just a few!), Madame Tussauds Delhi also offers interactive experiences that immerse you in India’s rich culture.

 From taking part in a Bollywood dance performance or taking a place in a hot-seat game show, there’s plenty to see and do at this family-friendly attraction.
 And, of course, you’ll find dozens upon dozens of athletes (Lionel Messi, Virat Kohli), pop stars (Justin Bieber, Beyonce), and western A-listers too (like Scarlett Johansson, Tom Cruise, and Will Smith) – a surefire way to snap a selfie that lights up the ‘gram.

 A coming together of, on the one hand, Indian culture and spirituality, and on the other, sublime architecture, art, and engineering – that’s what you can expect when visiting the Swaminarayan Akshardham Temple in Delhi.